France-ioi/algorea-devdoc/ops/new_instance.md

 parent: Ops (installation, running, ...)
 ---

+(doc about adding a new domain to an existing instance is below this page)

 # Creating a new instance

 This document is mainly a memo for not forgetting steps when trying to install a new instance (db + backend + frontend), it barely explains